aakash10802/Data-Structure-Notes/README.md

 ## Introduction

 Data structures are fundamental concepts in computer science that allow us to organize and manage data efficiently.
 This repository covers essential data structures with detailed explanations and code snippets.

-## Array

-### Description
-- A collection of elements stored at contiguous memory locations.

-### Applications
-- Used in searching and sorting algorithms.